 Northway Financial dba Cash Transfer Centers dba Zip19.com

-The Washington State Department of Financial Institutions (DFI) has received complaints from Washington consumers who reported they obtained online payday loans from Zip19.com which also does business as Northway Financial and Cash Transfer Centers.
+The Washington State Department of Financial Institutions (DFI) has received complaints from Washington consumers who reported they obtained online payday loans from Zip19.com which also does business as Northway Financial Corporation, Ltd. and Cash Transfer Centers.
+The consumers complained of excessive fees and interest, annoying phone calls, and the lack of installment plans.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
 Consumers can determine whether lenders are properly licensed using the "Verify a License" feature on DFI's website at www.dfi.wa.gov/consumers/findcompany.htm.